 “No one does their work in a bubble.
 So, when setting professional goals, it’s important to not only think of what will help you, as an individual but also what will help your relationships with others,” says Ashley Andersen, partner and leadership coach at 10X Leadership Lab.”
 The way we interact and collaborate with others is deeply impactful to our outcomes at work.”

 Added bonus: Impacting someone else’s experience in the workplace can be incredibly fulfilling and boost your own job satisfaction.
-Here are eleven professional goals that make you a better collaborator and coworker.
+Here are some great professional goals that make you a better collaborator and coworker.

 1. Improve your ability to give and receive feedback